 In Lieu of Flowers the family would like you to consider supporting the Florida Cattlemen’s Foundation a 501c3, donations may be sent to PO Box 421929, Kissimmee, FL 34742 (place “in memory of Earli Sullivan” in the memo line)

 The family will receive friends from 5:00 P.M. to 7:00 P.M. on Wednesday, September 25, 2019 at the Roger C. Thompson Memorial Chapel at Conrad & Thompson Funeral Home.

 Funeral services for Earli will be held at 11:00 A.M.
 Thursday, September 26, 2019 at Oak Hill Baptist Church, 8060 Osceola Polk Line Road, Davenport, FL.
 33896, with the Reverend David Cheek, Green Pond Baptist Church, Polk City, Officiating.

 Active casketbearers: Mike Facente, Chris Davis, Dusty Holley, Mike Kibler, Hunter Holley and Jake Sullivan.

 Interment to follow at Oak Hill Cemetery, Loughman, Florida.

 The Sullivan family is being cared for by CONRAD & THOMPSON FUNERAL HOME, 511 EMMETT STREET, KISSIMMEE, FLORIDA 34741 (407)847-3188

-To send flowers to Earli's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Earli Malcolm Sullivan, please visit our floral store.